"He who is unable to live in society, or who has no need for it because he is sufficient for himself, must be either a beast or a God." - Aristotle

 How strong is this Orc?

 2- Strong.
-5 HD.
+7 HD.
 This Orc is the stuff of local legend, though not quite famous enough to be known outside of the local region he terrorizes.
-This Orc has a STR of 16(+2) and a DEX of 16(+2).
+This Orc has a STR of 13(+1) and a DEX of 16(+2).
+This Orc carries 2 weapons.

 3- Yes.
-7 HD.
+9 HD.
 This Orc is a freakish terror, a monster that will peel the flesh from your bones with little effort.
 Exercise extreme caution.
-This Orc has a STR of 18(+3) and a DEX of 17(+2).
+This Orc has a STR of 16(+3) and a DEX of 16(+2).
+This Orc carries 1d4 weapons.

 4- Run.
-9 HD.
+11 HD.
 This Orc is a Warrior-King, a Prince of Carnage and Death.
 Death is his meat and terror his wine.
 Do not face him without a plan, great might, or a deathwish.
-This Orc has a STR of 18(+3) and a DEX of 18(+3).
+This Orc has a STR of 18(+3) and a DEX of 16(+2).
 It gains the ability of 'Instrument of Violence' (see below).
+This Orc carries 1d4+2 weapons.

 5- Help us.
-11 HD.
+13 HD.
 This Orc is no mere opponent.
 It is violence made flesh.
 To fight it will be the most difficult battle of your life.
-This Orc has a STR of 19(+4) and a DEX of 19(+4).
+This Orc has a STR of 18(+3) and a DEX of 18(+3).
 It gains the ability of 'Instrument of Violence' and 'Rapture'.
+This Orc carries 1d6+1 weapons.

 6- Forgive us.
-0 HD.
+0 HD; SHP 8.
 "I am the wrath of God.
 If you had not committed great sins, God would not sent a punishment like me upon you."
-This Orc has Super Hit Points and a Damage Threshold, as detailed here.
-Give it enough SHP to make it seem godlike and near-divine.
-This Orc has a STR of 20(+5) and a DEX of 20(+5).
+This Orc has a STR of 19(+4) and a DEX of 19(+4).
 It gains the ability of 'Instrument of Violence', 'Rapture, and 'Red Dominion'.
+This Orc only carries 1 weapon, but it is the greatest weapon of that kind; for example, if it is a sword, it is Excaliber, or if it is a gun, it is Deschain's revolver.

 Instrument of Violence: You cannot defeat a natural born killer in mortal combat.
 Every round someone remains in combat with an Orc, they must save.
 On a failed save, they get -1 to attack and damage for the rest of the combat.
 Additionally, for every failed save someone makes, the Orc does an additional +1 damage to them.